vikas72h/CODSOFT/README.md

+CodSoft Internship
+Completed a Data Science Internship at CodSoft, gaining practical experience in data analysis, data visualization, machine learning, and predictive modeling using Python.

 # Task 1 Titanic Survival Prediction

 This project uses Machine Learning to predict whether a passenger survived the Titanic disaster.
 The dataset was cleaned, analyzed, and visualized using Python.